Admission Application Requirements

 2. Typed, Personal Statement in English

-The personal statement is a chance for applicants to introduce themselves; discuss their interest in Japan; describe long-term personal, academic or career goals; or share any other information pertaining to academic goals that the applicant would like the Admissions Office to consider.
-The statement should be 250-400 words in length and may be submitted by e-mail (PDF or Word Document) or postal mail.
+The personal statement is a chance for applicants to introduce themselves; discuss their interest in TUJ; describe long-term personal, academic or career goals; or share any other information pertaining to academic goals that the applicant would like the Admissions Office to consider.
+The statement should be 250-400 words.

 3. Official Standardized Test Results